Fourier Transform

 Fourier methods are fundamental to modern machine learning, particularly in areas requiring efficient computation, signal processing, and function approximation.
 Here we highlight three significant applications.

-Speech recognition systems such as OpenAI's Whisper (2022) and its open-source successors convert raw audio into log-Mel spectrograms via the Short-Time Fourier Transform (STFT): the audio is windowed into overlapping segments, each transformed via FFT to obtain frequency content, then mapped to the Mel scale (which approximates human auditory perception).
-This frequency-domain representation serves as input to the neural network — typically a Transformer encoder — enabling robust transcription across languages and noisy environments.
+Speech recognition systems such as OpenAI's Whisper (2022) and its open-source successors convert raw audio into log-Mel spectrograms via the Short-Time Fourier Transform (STFT).
+The audio is windowed into overlapping segments, each transformed via FFT to obtain frequency content, then mapped to the Mel scale (which approximates human auditory perception).
+This frequency-domain representation serves as input to the neural network, typically a Transformer encoder.
+The result is robust transcription across languages and noisy environments.

 Reference: Radford et al., "Robust Speech Recognition via Large-Scale Weak Supervision" (2022)

-Introduced by Li et al. (ICLR 2021), Fourier Neural Operators (FNOs) learn solution operators of parametric PDEs directly in Fourier space, achieving up to three orders of magnitude speedup over traditional PDE solvers on benchmark problems such as Burgers and Navier-Stokes equations.
-The key idea: parameterize the kernel \(\hat{k}(\xi)\) in frequency domain, then multiply with the Fourier transform of the input.
+Introduced by Li et al. (ICLR 2021), Fourier Neural Operators (FNOs) learn solution operators of parametric PDEs directly in Fourier space.
+They achieve up to three orders of magnitude speedup over traditional PDE solvers on benchmark problems such as the Burgers and Navier-Stokes equations.
+The key idea is to parameterize the kernel \(\hat{k}(\xi)\) in the frequency domain, then multiply with the Fourier transform of the input.
 The approach has since inspired a rich family of spectral neural operators.

 FNO Architecture Sketch